Abdul Rachman Saleh Airport: Post-independence era

+Following the Dutch recognition of Indonesian sovereignty, Dutch forces withdrew from the airfield.
+A handover ceremony between the ML-KNIL and the Indonesian Air Force (AURI) was held on 17 April 1950.
 In 1952, the airbase was officially renamed Abdul Rachman Saleh Air Force Base, in honor of Abdul Rachman Saleh, a national hero from the revolution and one of the pioneers of the Indonesian Air Force.
-For the following years, the airbase was exclusively used for military flights.
-It was not until 1994 that the airport began operating commercial flights.
+For the following years, the airbase was used exclusively for military operations.